subhamoy-burman/intelligent-troubleshooting-assistant/specs.md

 #### **4. Data & Logic Flow**

-The entire process will be orchestrated as a **Chat Flow** within Prompt Flow to manage conversational history automatically.
+The entire process will be orchestrated as a **Chat Flow** within Prompt Flow to manage conversational history automatically, taking advantage of OpenAI function calling capabilities.

 1.  **Initiation:** The user clicks "Troubleshoot" in the scanner app.
 The app sends the recent scanner logs as the initial input to the Prompt Flow endpoint.
 2.  **Log Analysis:** The flow's first step is a Python tool that pre-processes the raw logs.
 It extracts critical error codes, timestamps, and key status messages, summarizing them into a clean, structured "Problem Statement".
 3.  **Knowledge Retrieval:** A second Python tool takes the extracted error codes and problem statement, generates an embedding using Azure OpenAI, and queries the Pinecone vector database to retrieve a list of the top 3-5 most relevant troubleshooting guide chunks.
 4.  **Stateful Interaction Loop (Core of the Chat Flow):**
     a.
-An LLM tool (`State_Manager_LLM`) analyzes the current `chat_history`, the original problem statement, and the full list of retrieved knowledge base steps.
+A GPT-4o-enabled LLM tool (`State_Manager_LLM`) analyzes the current `chat_history`, the original problem statement, and the full list of retrieved knowledge base steps.
     b.
-Its primary job is to decide the `next_action`.
-The prompt will instruct it to output a JSON object like `{"action": "ACTION_TYPE", "details": "..."}`.
+Its primary job is to decide the `next_action` using a function-calling approach where the model explicitly selects from a set of defined tools.
     c.
-Possible `ACTION_TYPE` values are:
+The following function tools are defined in the model's system message:
-        *   `SUGGEST_REMEDY`: If there are untried steps in the knowledge base.
-The `details` will contain the text of the next remedy to suggest.
+        *   `suggest_remedy`: When there are untried steps in the knowledge base.
+Parameters include `remedy_text` (the exact text of the remedy to suggest) and `expected_outcome` (what should happen if the remedy is successful).
-        *   `EXECUTE_COMMAND`: If the knowledge base indicates an automated command sequence is available for the error.
-The `details` will contain a command_id and any parameters.
+        *   `execute_command`: When an automated command sequence is available.
+Parameters include `command_id`, `params` (command parameters as a JSON object), and `request_consent` (boolean, defaulting to true for system-modifying actions).
-        *   `AWAITING_USER_FEEDBACK`: After a remedy has been suggested.
-        *   `ALL_STEPS_EXHAUSTED`: If the user has confirmed that all relevant remedies from the knowledge base have failed.
-        *   `CLARIFY`: If the user's response is ambiguous.
+        *   `request_clarification`: When the user's response is ambiguous.
+Parameters include `question` (the clarification question to ask).
+        *   `create_support_ticket`: When all remedies have been exhausted.
+Parameters include `reason` (why escalation is needed) and `troubleshooting_summary` (summary of attempts made).
     d.
-This decision is passed to the next nodes.
+The LLM makes an explicit function call based on the MSDR reasoning process, which is then routed to the appropriate tool.
-5.  **Automated Command Execution (Conditional Logic):**
+5.  **Automated Tool Execution (Function Calling Pattern):**
     a.
-A Python tool (`Execute_Command_Python`) is configured with a conditional `Activate config`.
-    b.  **Condition:** `when ${State_Manager_LLM.output.action} == "EXECUTE_COMMAND"`
+Instead of conditional activation, the pattern uses parallel function calling capabilities of GPT-4o to determine which functions should be executed.
+    b.
+Each defined function corresponds to a Python tool in the Prompt Flow that implements the required logic.
     c.
-This tool interfaces with the Command Execution Service to run predefined command sequences, such as terminating specific processes in Task Manager.
+This approach allows for more dynamic interaction and potential parallel execution of compatible functions.
     d.
+When GPT-4o determines a command needs to be executed, the `execute_command` function is called, which maps to the Command Execution Service.
+6.  **Command Execution Service Integration:**
+    a.
+A Python tool (`Execute_Command_Python`) is triggered when the `execute_command` function is called.
+    b.
+It interfaces with the Windows-based Command Execution Service to run predefined command sequences.
+    c.
 Each command sequence has a unique `command_id` that maps to a predefined script or command template.
-6.  **Automated Escalation (Conditional Logic):**
+    d.
+The tool enforces user consent for system-modifying actions.
+7.  **Ticketing System Integration:**
     a.
-A Python tool (`Create_Support_Ticket_Python`) is configured with a conditional `Activate config`.
+A Python tool (`Create_Support_Ticket_Python`) is triggered when the `create_support_ticket` function is called.
-    b.  **Condition:** `when ${State_Manager_LLM.output.action} == "ALL_STEPS_EXHAUSTED"`
+    b.
+It makes a `POST` request to the internal ticketing system API, sending the problem statement and conversation history.
     c.
-This tool makes a `POST` request to the internal ticketing system API, sending the problem statement and conversation history.
+It returns ticket information to be included in the response to the user.
-7.  **Response Generation:**
+8.  **Response Generation:**
     a.
-A final Python tool (`Format_Final_Response_Python`) constructs the message to send back to the user.
+The function call results are sent back to the LLM along with the conversation history.
     b.
-If the next action is `SUGGEST_REMEDY`, it formats the suggestion clearly.
+The LLM then generates a natural language response incorporating the results of the function calls.
     c.
-If a ticket was created (i.e., the `Create_Support_Ticket_Python` node ran and returned a ticket ID), it formats the confirmation message with the ticket number and callback details.
+This allows for complex multi-function scenarios where multiple tools might be invoked in a single interaction.
-8.  **Output:** The flow's `chat_output` is the formatted message, which is displayed to the user in the scanner's chat interface.
+9.  **Output:** The flow's `chat_output` is the formatted message, which is displayed to the user in the scanner's chat interface.

 ---